MateuszNad/PSYamahaMusicCast/readme.md

 ## Examples

-The command will turn on your device, sets input to tuner and increases volume up by one.
+The command will turn on your device, sets the input to a tuner and increases volume up by one.

 ```powershell
 Set-YmPowerOn -DeviceAddress 10.10.0.30